-Panel A of Table 3 presents the results of tests for persistence.
-We sort funds each year from 1983 to 2005 into quintiles based on the average announcement return, or the average BAR alpha, that they earned over their previous 8 announcements.
+Panel A of Table 3 shows the results of tests for persistence.
+We sort funds each year from 1983 to 2005 into quintiles based on the average announcement return, or the average BAR alpha, that they earned over their previous eight announcements.
 We then compare the subsequent annualized announcement returns and BAR alphas of funds in the top quintile of prior performance to those in the bottom quintile.
-The 1st columns show the mean equal-weighted return and BAR alpha, as well as t-statistics.
+The first columns show the mean equal-weighted return and BAR alpha, as well as t-statistics.

-The earnings announcement alphas show some persistence both in raw returns and BARs.
+The earnings announcement alphas show some persistence both in raw and benchmarkadjusted returns.
 When sorted by prior equal-weighted BAR, the subsequent equal-weighted BAR rises monotonically.
-The difference between the top and bottom quintiles is a statistically significant 43 bp per year.
-The fact that persistence is present in BAR (i.e., even after adjustments are made for size, BM, and momentum) indicates that performance persistence cannot be explained by persistence in characteristics-adjusted announcement returns alone.
+The difference between the top and bottom quintiles is a statistically significant 43 basis points per year.
+The fact that persistence is present in BAR, i.e., even after adjustments are made for size, book-to-market, and momentum, indicates that performance persistence cannot be explained by persistence in characteristics-adjusted announcement returns alone.
 Value-weighted results display a similar but weaker pattern, suggesting, quite sensibly, that it is easier to pick future earnings winners among smaller stocks.

 The remaining panels of Table 3 look at how performance is correlated with fund characteristics or the regulatory environment.
 Panel B considers investment objective, including growth, growth and income, and income styles.
 A clear pattern emerges.
-Growth funds earn higher earnings announcement returns than growth and income funds, which in turn earn higher returns than income funds.
-The same pattern is as strong, or stronger, in BAR alphas.
-Indeed, the BAR on the portfolio of growth funds is positive, while the BAR on income funds is negative.
-Wald tests (unreported) reject both that the average return for each category is equal to 0 and that the average return is equal across categories.
-Comparing each style to the equal-weighted average of the other two reveals that income funds
+Growth funds earn higher earnings announcement returns than growth and income funds, which in turn earn higher

-8In an earlier draft, we formed benchmark portfolios where the "momentum" measure was earnings announcement return momentum, not total momentum as in Chen et al. (2000).
+&lt;sup>8 In an earlier draft, we formed benchmark portfolios where the "momentum" measure was earnings announcement return momentum, not total momentum as in Chen et al. (2000).
 This approach controls for the Bernard and Thomas (1989) finding of persistence in earnings announcement returns.
 In magnitude and statistical significance, the results from that approach are virtually identical to those reported here.